"Take the delicious combo of chicken and sun dried tomatoes and wrap them up in a lasagna roll-up. Two great classics make a bold new flavor!"

 - 2 cups mozzarella cheese

-- 2 cup marinara sauce such as this recipe
+- 2 cup marinara sauce

 - Cook lasagna noodles per package instructions.
 Lay cooked lasagna noodles flat on some parchment paper to dry.
 Set aside.